dart-lang/site-www/src/_tutorials/language/futures.md

 * The function's first `await` expression (after the function gets the uncompleted Future from that expression).
-* The function's `return` statement.
+* Any `return` statement in the function.
 * The end of the function body.

 ### Handling errors {#handling-errors-async}

 If a Future-returning function completes with an error, you probably want to capture that error.
-Async functions can use try-catch to capture the error.
+Async functions can handle errors using try-catch:

 <?code-excerpt "misc/lib/tutorial/daily_news.dart (try-catch)"?>
 {% prettify dart %}